Academic Master

 English

-Michael Joseph Jackson was an American singer, dancer, and a songwriter.
-He belonged to an African-American family and lived in Chicago.
-He was the eighth son of the Jackson family.
-Michael Jackson started his career in music with brothers.
-His popularity became dominant in the early 1980s when he chose to become a solo singer and a songwriter.
-‘Thriller, Scream, Black or White, Bad and The Way You Make Me Feel’ are some of his breaking hits.
 Michael Jackson had a skin tone of medium brown color by birth, but later in the 1980s, he started growing paler.
-Jackson had been ill with the disease called Vitiligo, and his skin soon became sensitive to the light of the sun.
+Jackson had been ill with a disease called Vitiligo, and his skin soon became sensitive to the light of the sun.
 His treatments to cure this disease further served to make his color paler.
 His appearance, therefore, completely changed after he had two rhinoplasties as treatments for his disease.
-Michael Jackson died in 2005 while being under the care of his physician name Murray.
-His death brought on about a great outpour of grief from around the globe.
+Michael Jackson died in 2005 while being under the care of his physician name, Murray.
+His death brought about a great outpour of grief from around the globe.

-In an interview he mentioned about how he hated ignorance, which was similar to the prejudice issue in America.
+In an interview, he mentioned how he hated ignorance, similar to the prejudice issue in America.
 He told the interviewer how he would appreciate the love of a color-blind and wished he could bring that love to America.
 He repeated that it was ignorance that he was prejudiced against.
 He confirmed in the interview that he wasn’t a prejudiced person.
 He implied people to look closer at God and his creation such as to avoid discriminating any of his created races.
-He shared his views on how he felt about the human body, how the organs and the blood differed in color, how all the performed differently in the human body, and well their collaboration was.
+He shared his views on how he felt about the human body, how the organs and the blood differed in color, how all the performed differently in the human body, and how well their collaboration was.
 He said, “And if this can happen to the human body, why can’t we do it as people?”
 (Anonymous)

 Work Cited